 An interview with Kimberley Bates, MetaPeople Pty Ltd

 All businesses talk about culture but few effectively weave their culture into the fabric of the company.
 Namely, the actual physical aspects of their workplace.
 For example, it’s so easy to mention ‘flexible work options’ in a position description – but is your workplace truly flexible?
-Do you offer the technology and facilities to support such flexibility.
+Do you offer the technology and facilities to support such flexibility?
+Is your company culture hindering employee engagement and wellbeing at work?

 In discussing the subject of workplace design supporting company culture, we highlighted the competitiveness of today’s workforce, and how attracting, retaining, and developing talent requires a clear focus on your company values and the reinforcement of those values in your office design.